Zanerast/Practice_App-Notification_Scheduler/README.md

-## The RoomWordsSample app does the following:
+## This app does the following:
+- Implements the JobService Framework

 - Constructs a JobInfo object with specific constraints.

 - Schedules a JobService based on the JobInfo object

-## This application implements:
-- JobService Framework

-- JobInfo objects

 ![Alt text](notification_scheduler_one.png?raw=true "Notification Image One")
 ![Alt text](notification_scheduler_2.png?raw=true "Notification Image Two")